stuartin/IaC/README.md

  --- | --- | ---
- azure.sp.username | string | The application id from the Service Principal azure.sp.password | secret | The secret from the Service Principal azure.sp.tenant | string | The tenant id for where the Service Principal exists
+ azure.sp.username | string | The application id from the Service Principal azure.sp.password | secret | The secret from the Service Principal azure.sp.tenantid | string | The tenant id for where the Service Principal exists

  # Managing Versions/Releases